-Cummings et al. (2002) reviewed an additional study conducted in 1999 by the HomeNet project (see Appendix A for more information on the HomeNet project).
+Cummings et al. (2002) reviewed an additional study conducted in 1999 by the HomeNet project.
 In this project, Kraut, Mukhopadhyay, Szczypula, Kiesler, and Scherlis (1999) compared the value of using CMC and non-CMC to maintain relationships with partners.
 They found that participants corresponded less frequently with their Internet partner (5.2 times per month) than with their non-Internet partner (7.2 times per month) (as cited in Cummings et al., 2002).
 This difference does not seem significant, as it is only two times less per month.
 However, in additional self-report surveys, participants responded feeling more distant, or less intimate, towards their Internet partner than their non-Internet partner.
 This finding may be attributed to participants' beliefs that email is an inferior mode of personal relationship communication.